Artist Community Login Donate

 Simple Classroom Plan

 I will bring the supplies, including the clay to the class and demonstrate building a project.
 The students then make their pieces and are encouraged to add their own creativity.
 If the teacher wishes, we can plan the projects to fit with their syllabus.
 The projects normally include applying the first layer of surface color to the pottery.
-I take the work home to the studio to fire in the kiln.
+We can use the school kilns or I take the work home to the studio to fire in the kiln.
 Sometimes it is appropriate that I add another layer of glaze if they objects are meant to be functional and need to be food safe, dishwasher and microwave safe.
 When the pieces are finished, I deliver the projects back to the teacher.
 As you can see by my other offerings, we can tailor the projects and include layers of components for the students to learn while they are working with the clay.
-Possible components we can add to this plan are: Field trip to Salmon Valley to dig clay.
+Possible components we can add to this plan are: Field trip to a ranch to dig clay.
 This trip is one half hour each way and we spend about an hour going in and out to the clay.
-Kristian Winther Regional Park is very close to the clay dig sight and can be used as a picnic lunch area.
-Kilns and load a Pit fire Field trip.
-A field trip to Carlson Pottery Studios can include loading or unloading their pieces into a primitive type of kiln that uses wood and sawdust as well as a tour to view the various types of kilns.
-Soda kiln, electric kilns and raku kilns) The pit is fired within a day after the students load it and the pieces are brought to them at the school.
+A field trip to Carlson Pottery Studios to view the various types of kilns.
+Soda kiln, electric kilns and raku kilns)

 Browse Artists Directory